Why Goal-Conditioned Reinforcement Learning Works: Relation to Dual Control: Algorithmic framework for goal-oriented policies

 For instance, setting $f$ to be identity yields a state estimate.

-\textbf{Belief state value function representation.}\quad The Bellman equation is generally intractable in the \ac{MDP} setting and the problem is only exacerbated when extended to \acp{pomdp}.
+\textbf{Belief state value function representation.}\quad The Bellman equation is generally intractable in the \ac{MDP} setting, and the problem is only exacerbated when extended to \acp{pomdp}.
 The belief value function takes probability densities over states as input, rather than states themselves.
 Therefore, not only is solving \cref{eq:bellman} intractable because it is a dynamic programming problem, but it also has an intractable input to its value function.
 Following \cref{eq:bellman}, we highlight that the reward is an expectation with respect to the belief state.
 Therefore, we can view the entire Bellman recursion as an expectation over hidden states $x_t \sim \pp{p}{x_t}{b_t}$.
 From \cref{eq:pf}, this inspires the representation

 where $\hat{Q}_\phi$ is a critic network whose input size is the state dimension and the empirical mean is computed over a set of (resampled) particles.
-Alternatively, one could use the representation $Q_\phi (b) = Q_{\phi} (x^{(0)}, \ldots, x^{(p-1)})$ at the risk of blowing up the input dimension as in \cite{bayard2010Implicitdual}.
+Alternatively, one could use the representation $Q_\phi (b) = Q_{\phi} (x^{(0)}, \ldots, x^{(p-1)})$ at the risk of blowing up the input dimension, as in \cite{bayard2010Implicitdual}.
+It is shown by \cite{lim2023optimality} that particle representations are an efficient vehicle for applying \ac{MDP} solution methods to \acp{pomdp}, as computational complexity is linear in the number of particles and optimality of the particle belief \ac{MDP} preserves convergence in the original \ac{pomdp}.